TheHarishAravind/7515QCA-Assessment2/index.md

 ## Design process discussion ##
 The Double Diamond design process has been very helpful through out this fabrication.
+Having started with my Design Concept 2 as my main project, I was almost at the end of my prototype fabrication.
+But having a conversation with my Lecturer helped my understand that I have been working with my hands tied behind my back.
+I had issues in the first section of the double diamond as I was trying to solve a problem I did not have or feel.
+I had a tunnel vision that I would be able to solve a problem just by reading and researching about it.
+While my intent was positive, my effort was no answer for the real problems that people faced.
+Having my head cleared, I had to build my idea from scratch.
+In this process, I have learnt that the double diamond is a very valuable process to follow.
+It has also reminded me that not only the result is important, but one can learn a lot from the process also.

-It has helped me focus on the problem at hand rather than going on a tanget.
-By doing adequate research on the currently available technology and devices, I was able to **discover** the problem I need to address.
-With a plethora of devices with very similar technology to mine, I had to **define** my shortcomings of the problem so that I could **develop** proper solutions.
-The feedback I had asked from people regarding how they'd like to feel music and how people like having something on their neck has given me a better idea on how to proceed forward.
+The double diamond process has helped me focus on the problem I know of rather than going on a tanget.
+By doing adequate research on the currently available technology and devices, I was able to **discover** the problem I need to address; creating an experience for myself to feel music.
+With a plethora of devices with very similar technology to mine, I was able to **define** my project with much clarity.
+With my  discussions with many friends and family including my lecturer, I was able to identify the shortcomings of my design.
+This is now helping me **develop** the experience I want.
-Using the double diamond process I was able to look at the niche where there are not many devices that address the exact issue of music interactivity for people with hearing disabilities and ASD, I was able to create a basic prototype.
+Using the double diamond process I was able to look at the niche where there are not many devices that address the exact issue of music interactivity and 'tactile music experience', I was able to create a basic prototype.
 I am confident that I can **deliver** a working product after a few cycles of iteration and polishing and user feedback.

 ## Next steps ##
-Doing this prototype project has me quite excited for the final product.
-I will not start focusing on making this into a wearable size and updating the components such that they have very low latency and are not uncomfortable for people to wear.
+1. Doing this prototype project has me quite excited for the final product.
+I will now start focusing on making this into a wearable form factor.

-I would also like conduct more user surveys among friends and family increasing my sample size.
+2. I am also keen on conducting more user surveys among friends.
 I feel that this will give me a better idea on the shape and structure I should zero in on.

+3. Updating the components such that they have very low latency and give instant feedback.
+Waiting for an Arduino I have ordered to couple it with a Sound Sensor for better feedback.

+4. Material selection is also vital part of my process.

+5. Making sure I stay on the same line of thought without going off on a tangent.